Best Daily Design Challenges for Logo Designers, UI/UX, and Graphic Designers

-We at FakeClients.com provide a design brief generator that works great as a daily design challenge.
-Set a clear set of days you’ll do the challenge for and then use the FakeClients generator each day to generate a special design brief for that day.
+Besides the daily design challenge, FakeClients also has a design brief generator that can also function as a daily design challenge generator.
+Set a clear set of days you’ll do the challenge and then use the FakeClients generator each day to generate a special design brief for that day.
 FakeClients even provides design briefs for logo designers, graphic designers, web designers, and illustrators so your daily design challenge isn’t limited to logo design or UI design.

 Where most people fail a daily design challenge is keeping up with it.
 Many people start a daily design challenge but the vast majority of people quit after a few days of designing.
 It is important to set realistic goals for yourself.
 Don’t start out doing a 365-day daily design challenge because you’ll probably not make it if you’re just starting out.
 Start by doing a 7-day challenge and see where you can go from there.
 You also have to create incentives for yourself.
 Set a daily alarm to let yourself know to design something that day, put it on your calendar but also tell your friends and followers.
 They will help you stay accountable which will make the chance that you actually finish it much greater.FakeClients.com